How to Work Out What Matters

 Why Are Values So Hard to Identify?

 Values are not the same as goals.
-Values are the principles you hold most important — the drivers behind your actions and the foundation of the person you want to be.
-They act like a North Star, guiding your decisions, your relationships and even your response to life's inevitable ups and downs.
+They are the principles you hold most important — the drivers behind your actions and the foundation of the person you want to be.
+They can guide your decisions, your relationships and even your response to life's inevitable ups and downs.

 But here’s the catch: uncovering your values requires deep self-reflection.
 Your beliefs are shaped not just by your personality and life experiences, but by the families, cultures and societies you grew up in.
 Without careful attention, it’s easy to confuse what you genuinely care about with what you think you should care about.
 As psychologist Dr. Julie Smith warns, “beware of those musts and shoulds … the relentless expectations that send us on a downward spiral of unhappiness” (Smith, 25).